konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/3transform.md

 For a sample output of what Move2Kube generates for this enterprise app, see [this](https://github.com/konveyor/move2kube-demos/tree/main/samples/enterprise-app/output)

-Now that we have generated the output, we can run the scripts inside the `scripts` directory.
+After the output has generated, run the scripts inside the `scripts` directory.

 1. Run the `builddockerimages.sh` script to build all the container images for each service using the Dockerfiles that were generated.
 ```